 The fit and finish is good for a Enamel Dutch oven.
-Other than the paint rippling issue, which annoys me, everything else is fine.
-The newer Le Creuset Dutch Oven Enamel coating has less of a orange peel but its still there.
-Staub have even less of a orange peel and I personally like theirs better.
+Other than the orange peel, everything else is fine.
+The newer Le Creuset model is slightly better but still pretty bad.

 Note:These measurement are done by me with the tools that I have on hand.
 The manufacturers have their own measurement guidelines and that should be assumed to be accurate.
 What I find on this review can vary widely due to several factors, such as ambient temperature, location, water, tool calibration, stove btu, etc..and should only be considered as my opinion.

 Weight 3800 g

 Cousances products are not as common as they used to be.
 Le Creuset will occsainaly do special release on their products.
 However, the only places you can buy them are at outlets and online store.
 Because of this, I doubt that Le Creuset really have much incentive to market the brand.
 Nevertheless, you can still purchase the older pots on Ebay, they are a lot more affordable.
 You might be able to find them on Amazon but I doubt it.